Napeague State Park: Description

 There is virtually no infrastructure or permitted camping at the park, which is administered by nearby Hither Hills State Park.
 Its most distinguishing natural feature, a pristine Atlantic Ocean beach, is usually closed during the summer because the endangered piping plover nests near the beach.

 A landmark within the park is the huge abandoned Smith Meal fish factory in an area on Gardiners Bay called Promised Land.
 A controversy rages after Cross Sound Ferry said it wanted to start ferry service from the Promised Land terminal across Long Island Sound to New London, Connecticut.
 There is currently no service connecting the South Fork of Long Island to Connecticut and its Foxwoods and Mohegan Sun casinos.
 The only ferry service on the east end of Long Island goes from Orient Point on the North Fork and North Fork residents said this creates traffic jams on its two-lane roads.
 The Town of East Hampton has so far successfully fought any proposal to start ferry service there.

+Southern Pine Beetle Infestation

+Pitch pine trees in the park have been devastated by an infestation of the Southern pine beetle, which was first found on Long Island in 2014.
+These pine trees are part of a unique and imperiled maritime pitch pine dune woodland.
+The beetle infestation has killed a large percentage of these pine trees in Napeague State Park as well as many trees in other areas of East Hampton.
+Due to fire concerns from all the standing dead timber, the New York State Office of Parks, Recreation and Historic Preservation has created fuel breaks and fire access roads.